surajb08/microservice/README.md

 Objective of this assignment, operationalize a Machine Learning Microservice API.

 You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
+You can read more about the data, which was initially taken from Kaggle.
 This assignment tests your ability to operationalize flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This assignment could be extended to any pre-trained machine learning model.
 Just remember during the launch of container it requires `python app.py` from CMD.

 ### assignment Tasks